Updated 7/24/2011

 I thought I’d take this chance to let my blog readers go “behind the scenes” with me as I post the progress of this project.
 I also want to let everyone know the importance of networking and how it can be such a powerful source for accomplishing something that might seem impossible at times.

-I belong to many networking groups on and off line, but one in particular, The Naples Group is where Susan and I first met.
+I belong to many networking groups on and offline, but one in particular, The Naples Group is where Susan and I first met.
 Business networking amongst several groups is very important and should be a part of everyone’s marketing efforts because you never know when an opportunity may arise when you are able to help someone such as Susan and I have.
-Sometimes the reward goes far beyond anything monetary, so bare with me on this post the story gets better.
+Sometimes the reward goes far beyond anything monetary, so bear with me on this post the story gets better.

 Susan came up with a custom design for the framed mirror and asked if I could match the marquetry design of the walnut woodgraining inlay to match the design of the credenza.
 Well first off, I would like to thank Susan for commissioning me for this project but even considering my extensive background in Old World Faux this would be an especially challenging project.
-However everyone, including my close friends know I love a woodgraining challenge, especially if it invloves marquetry and trompe loail details, so I immediately went to work and came up with a design.
+However, everyone, including my close friends know I love a woodgraining challenge, especially if it involves marquetry and Trompe L’Oeil details, so I immediately went to work and came up with a design.
 When the client saw the first rendering, she instantly fell in love with it right away.

 So now the ball is in my park which is where I continue with the marquetry and woodgraining with a